-I am so excited to be partnering with Dasani and Acorn Influence to highlight Dasani’s new flavored sparkling waters for the holidays.
+I am so excited to be partnering with Desani and Acorn Influence to highlight Dasani’s new flavored sparkling waters for the holidays.
 This is a sponsored post.
 I appreciate your support as I work to bring you the best content possible.

 Julie and Lizzie are my two best friends.
 We’ve seen each other through pre-school and elementary school on through college, weddings, births, deaths in our families, and now menopause.
 It’s hard to believe that we are half a century old.
 Inside, I’m pretty sure we are still giggling, laughing tweens looking forward to our next sleepover and hoping we are brave enough to hold a seance or maybe prank call some cute boys.